LukangOwen/Founder-GPT/README.md

 ## Execution of Programme

 ### Phase 1: Data Preparation – Founder Feature Engineering
-Due to the limited size of files allowed in github, the extracted founder data and their embeddings have to be conducted manually first before the main execution of the algorithm.
+Due to the limited size of files allowed in github, the extracted founder data and their embeddings are not provided here in the repository, and have to be conducted manually first before the main execution of the algorithm.
+Alternatively, contact the author to provide you with the prepared data directly.

 1. Firstly, prepare your raw data in the folder `founder-data`, ensuring the following files exist: